cassandragargoyle/portunix/docs/contributing/ISSUE-MANAGEMENT.md

 Milestone: v1.3.0
 ```

-### Model B: Team-First Issue Creation
+### Model C: Team-First Issue Creation (Legacy)

 **When to use**: For sensitive issues, internal planning, or when initial discussion is needed before public visibility.

+**Note**: For Portunix project, prefer Model A (Dual-Track) which provides better structure and traceability.

 **Process**:
 1. **Internal Team Discussion**